Draussenduscher/Marginalia/README.md

 ### Adjustments

 Take care of the heights of column and side notes.
-Sides must disappear completely when inactive.
+Side notes must disappear behind the column completely when inactive.

 ##Limits

 This simple version works with the clickable labels placed as separate block *below the paragraph*.

-I have made up another solution Marginalia+ where the labels can be placed inline *inside the paragraph*.
+I have made up another solution SideNotes where labels can be placed inline *inside the paragraph*.

 ## To be done